marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 1 to 3 hours - depending on the audience input.

 ## Kanban in Action - process improvements now!
-And forever!
+And forever

 This workshop will teach you the foundations of kanban in a very practical and entertaining way.
 Kanban can help you improve your process to more effectively deliver value - no matter what process you are working with now, or how good you are in doing it.